jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Splunk_Fixit.md

 **Q5 After you’ve extracted the relevant fields, what Domain appears in the log data?**

-Well its completely overkill at this point but the boundaries of logs are split so, using data maniplation module for splunk I have added the inputs.conf and props.conf to merge into related events:
+Using findings from **Data Maniplation** module for Splunk I have added the inputs.conf and props.conf to merge into related events:

 From default it looks like the following
 ```